 Different varieties of pumpkin seeds need different planting techniques.
 Pumpkins, which sprout on a vine, need a minimum of 60 square feet per hill, with young plants being thinned out to leave the healthiest two or three plants remaining.

 Pumpkins, which are "semi-bush" types need four feet between hills and around seven to eight feet between rows.

 Two to three seeds of miniature pumpkin plants should be planted two feet apart with rows established at six to eight feet apart.

 Regular hoeing to eliminate weeds is necessary when growing pumpkins, as weeds will deplete the soil of the nutrients on which pumpkins thrive.

 Although pumpkins are able to withstand several weeks of dry and hot weather, a lengthy dry period will weaken the plants.
-Irrigate if necessary in order to keep pumpkins properly hydrated.
+Irrigate if necessary in order to keep them properly hydrated.

 Harvest pumpkins when they appear a rich orange color and the rind is solid with no soft areas felt on the fruit, usually in late September.
 Use pruning shears when removing pumpkins from their vines, making sure to leave around four inches of stem attached since pumpkins missing stems will not keep for very long.

 While growing pumpkins during the summer, many gardeners encounter issues that may hinder growth.
 One is called "powdery mildew", which is a mold that can attach itself to the leaves and impede ripening of the pumpkin.
 Try treating this mildew with a fungicide or organic substance containing sulfur.